 If you are unable to get through to your loved one on your own, or if you already know you need help, consider staging a formal intervention with a small group of people who truly care about your partner’s well-being.
 It is especially helpful if one or more of these people are those your partner admires or deeply respects.

-An intervention should follow all the advice listed above, especially in regards to preparation.
-Everyone who is going to be present must educate themselves about signs of alcohol abuse and the nature of addiction.
+An intervention should follow all the advice listed above, especially regarding preparation.
+Everyone who is going to be present must educate themselves about the signs of alcohol abuse and the nature of addiction.
 These individuals should prepare to speak firmly, calmly, and warmly.
-If anyone feels that they are likely to become too emotional to speak, suggest that they express themselves in letters that can be read out loud.
+If anyone feels that they may become too emotional to speak, suggest that they express themselves in letters that can be read out loud.

 Alcohol Addiction Treatment Options